SAyaka0122/Deep-learning-based-binary-classifier/README.md

 Dataset α: https://data.mendeley.com/datasets/rscbjbr9sj/3<br>
 Dataset β: https://sites.google.com/site/hosseinrabbanikhorasgani/datasets-1

-2. Use "Resize.ipynb" to resize the images to 299x299x3.
+2. Use "Resize.ipynb" to resize the images to 299x299x3.<br>
-3. Use "Train.ipynb" to train the model.
+3. Use "Train.ipynb" to train the model.<br>
-4. Use "Test.ipynb" to test the model.
+4. Use "Test.ipynb" to test the model.<br>

 # Note